dogweather/forkful/content/en/go/testing-and-debugging/printing-debug-output.md

 weight: 33
 ---

-## What & Why?

-In computer programming, "Printing debug output" involves producing detailed informational messages that help developers understand the execution flow of their program or pinpoint issues.
-Programmers do this to diagnose and solve problems more efficiently, making it an essential skill in any programming toolkit, including Go.

 ## How to:
 In Go, you can use the standard `fmt` package to print debug output to the console.
 The `fmt` package offers a variety of functions, like `Println`, `Printf`, and `Print`, catering to different formatting needs.

 ```go